 Men, if you see the word “fragrance” on an ingredients list, put the product back and run!
 Synthetic scent chemicals can be found in everything from air fresheners and candles to dryer sheets and fabric softeners.
 There are thousands of them out there, many of which are a nightmare for a man’s hormones.
-The good news/bad news is they don’t have to labeled as anything other than “fragrance,” which in some ways actually makes them easier to spot and avoid.
+The good news/bad news is they don’t have to be labeled as anything other than “fragrance,” which in some ways actually makes them easier to spot and avoid.

 Why Men Should Never Consume Soy

-Speaking of soy, men will want to avoid this food period, regardless of whether or not it’s organic.
+Speaking of soy, men will want to avoid this food, period, regardless of whether or not it’s organic.
 That’s because soy is loaded with phytoestrogenic (plant estrogen) compounds such as isoflavones that science has confirmed exhibit a powerful estrogenic effect inside the body.

-Sugar and Stress: Testosterone Killers
+Sugar & Stress: Testosterone Killers